Call4Cloud | MMP-C | Autopilot | Device Preparation

 I really didn’t know the fact that the Windows Store API Service was responsible for making sure your device is successfully upgraded to Windows Enterprise when using the subscription activation.
 I guess I totally missed that one in my “Escape from Windows pro blog”!

-When the store is responsible for the upgrade, it would explain when there are authentication issues as last week, and even when you somehow succeeded in enrolling a device with Autopilot you could still end up with subscription activation issues!
+When the store is responsible for the upgrade, it would explain when there are authentication issues as last week, and even when you succeeded in enrolling a device with Autopilot you could still end up with subscription activation issues!

 5.2 The second lesson I learned